-Predictive dialer reduces the effort behind the connecting agents to the customer.
-How a predictive dialer does it, let’s go into detail.
+Hosted predictive dialer reduces the effort behind the connecting agents to the customer.
+How it does it, let’s go into detail.

-We’re going to dig deeper into predictive dialers, but feel free to jump to any section that interests you:
+We’re going to dig deeper into hosted dialers, but feel free to jump to any section that interests you:

 Three Different Dialer Modes